CefView/QCefViewDoc/docs/guide/LoadWebResource.md

 ### Use Cases

-The above 3 & 4 are very useful when you develop your WebApp with the popular framework like React, Vue or some others, especially you are building SAP WebApp.
+The above 3 & 4 are very useful when you develop your WebApp with the popular framework like React, Vue or some others, especially you are building SPA WebApp.